 5. Consistent application experience in managed profiles and on managed devices

-6. The full list of Android Enterprise Recommended requirements can be found on our site.
+6. The full Android Enterprise Recommended requirements list can be found on our site.

 Each new Android platform release will ensure an update for the program requirements and continue to strive to achieve new heights of user experience for their enterprise customers.